2017 Home of the Year: Tazi Ranch on 135 Acres

 Homeowners Kamil and Glo Tazi enjoy breakfast on a custom banquette made from reclaimed boxcar planking fabricated by Twenty1Five and Raw Urth.

 The great room provides picture-perfect views of nearby bluffs and distant foothills.
-A Spark linear fireplace with a rolled-steel surround and a Sonoma Cast Stone hearth provide a textural contrast to the Baxter Sorrento sofas in sapphire leather.
+A Spark linear fireplace with a rolled-steel surround and a Concrete Revolution hearth provide a textural contrast to the Baxter Sorrento sofas in sapphire leather.

 A first floor corridor holds this ornate Villiers armoire by Alfonso Marina.